DouglasAllen/equationoftime.herokuapp.com/app/views/tut.md

 Please note:

-   The gem has undergone some major changes because of Ruby C Extensions.
+&nbsp;&nbsp;&nbsp;   The gem has undergone some major changes because of Ruby C Extensions.
 I'll just add notes on each page about them and leave much of the original information in tact.
 Thank you for your interest in this gem.